Rakhimf/AAutoSite/replit.md

 # Overview

-This is a corporate RPA (Robotic Process Automation) website for "A Automation Company", a UK-based consultancy specializing in UiPath solutions.
+This is a corporate RPA (Robotic Process Automation) website for "Desk Automate", a UK-based consultancy specializing in UiPath solutions.
 The application serves as a marketing and lead generation platform, featuring service information, industry case studies, ROI calculators, and contact forms.
 Built as a full-stack web application with React frontend and Express backend, it targets businesses looking to implement automation solutions.

 # User Preferences